 Once upon a time there was a soft Southern young woman who ended up in a tough Northern city to study at university.
 She didn't do much of the studying bit but she did fall in love with the city, and has kept that love and fondness in her back pocket.
 Whenever she meets someone from this city or the surrounding area, she goes a bit crazy and immediately asks too many questions and shares too many stories and does a terrible impression of the leur-cal accent...
 Ahem.

-Anyway, enough about me - over to Mike and what his writing routine looks like...
+Anyway, enough from me - over to Mike and what his writing routine looks like...

 Hi Mike!
 Can you give us an overview of your relationship with writing; professional, personal, emotional, whatever...